iocafe/iocafe-doc/source/extensions/gazerbeam/200318-gazerbeam-intro.rst

 ﻿Android application
 *********************
-Android application Blinky, is simple: To provide user form to fill in wifi network name, password and other optional configuration settings.
+Android application Blinky, is simple: To provide user form to fill in WiFi network name, password and other optional configuration settings.
 When user fills these in and clicks “blink” button, the app starts sending this data repeatedly with LED flash until the “blink” button is clicked again.

 .. figure:: pics/200316-blinky-android-screenshot.png
    :width: 330

-   Set WIFI network name and password in Android Phone.
+   Set WiFi network name and password in Android Phone.

 The android application’s Java code is in iocom/extensions/gazerbeam/examples/blinky directory.

 Electronics
 ***********
 An LM6144 operational amplifier (U1 and U2) is used to high pass and to digitize the signal of LXD/GB3-A1ELS photo transistor (Q1).

 .. figure:: pics/200318-gazerbeam-electronics-schema-partsim.png

    electronics schema

 The first operation amplifier U1 does high pass filtering of the signal.
 This removes ambient light and centers the signal at 1.65V.

-The U2 is comparator, which compares if input voltage is less or greater than 1.65 V changes the voltage to 0V or 3.3V (rougly) Resistor R5 adds a threshold to change output state, to prevent output from filtering.
+The U2 is comparator, which compares if input voltage is less or greater than 1.65 V changes the voltage to 0V or 3.3V (roughly) Resistor R5 adds a threshold to change output state, to prevent output from filtering.
 In addition there is mild low pass filtering by RC circuit C3/R4.

 .. figure:: pics/200329-op-amp-chip.jpg